-Under the system of local government finance which began on 1 April 1993, the yield of non-domestic rates was paid to the Secretary of State for Scotland by local authorities who collect non-domestic rates from businesses in their areas.
+2 Under the system of local government finance which began on 1 April 1993, the yield of non-domestic rates was paid to the Secretary of State for Scotland by local authorities who collect non-domestic rates from businesses in their areas.
 The non-domestic rates are thus, in effect, pooled.
-Up to and including 2010-11, the total of these sums was redistributed to authorities in proportion to their relevant populations.
-With effect from 1 April 2011 these sums are now redistributed to authorities in proportion to each local authority's immediate prior-year mid-year non domestic rates income return net of any prior year adjustments.
+These sums are redistributed to authorities in proportion to each local authority's most recent prior year mid-year non domestic rates income return net of any prior year adjustments available at the time of calculation.
 The operation of the pool is now governed by Section 108 of and Schedule 12 to the Act and the Non-Domestic Rating Contributions (Scotland) Regulations 1996 (S.I.
 1996/3070), as amended by the Non-Domestic Rating Contributions (Scotland) Amendment Regulations 1997 (S.I.
 1997/2867), 1998 (S.I.
 1998/2957) and 1999 (S.I.
 1999/153).
 Following the devolution of local government finance in Scotland to the Scottish Executive on 1 July 1999, as set out in the Scotland Act 1998, these sums became due to Scottish Ministers and redistribution became their responsibility under the same legislation.